How do I contact the Secretariat of the Poseidon Principles Association?

 The Principles are intended to evolve over time following a regular review process to ensure that the Principles are practical and effective, are linked to and support the IMO’s GHG measures developed through 2023, and that further environmental factors are identified for inclusion.

-What is the scope of the Principles, and why?
+What is the scope of the Poseidon Principles, and why?

 Climate alignment is currently the only environmental factor considered by the Poseidon Principles.
 This scope will be reviewed and may be expanded by Signatories on a timeline that is at their discretion.

-1) credit products—including bilateral loans, syndicated loans, club deals, and guarantees—secured by vessel mortgages or finance leases secured by title over vessel, or unmortgaged ECA loans tied to a vessel and
+- credit products—including bilateral loans, syndicated loans, club deals, and guarantees—secured by vessel mortgages or finance leases secured by title over vessel, or unmortgaged ECA loans tied to a vessel,

-2) where a vessel or vessels fall under the purview of the IMO Data Collection System (DCS) (i.e., vessels 5,000 gross tonnage and above trading on international voyages).
-This would include offshore vessels that meet that criteria as well.
+- where a vessel or vessels fall under the purview of the IMO Data Collection System (DCS) (i.e., vessels 5,000 gross tonnage and above trading on international voyages).
+This would include offshore vessels that meet those criteria as well.

 The scope of financial products will be reviewed and may be expanded by Signatories on a timeline that is at their discretion.